ricardoemerson/create-flutter-widgets-and-classes/README.md

     </a>
 </p>

+# What's new in Flutter Toos 2.4.0

+- Added the context menu item `Create Singleton Class`.

 # What's new in Flutter Toos 2.3.1

 - For the resource's routes file, a static const variable has been added with the path of the route to represent it, such as `static const home = '/home';` .
 With this, it is now possible to navigate to a route, for example using `Get.toNamed(HomeRoutes.home);`.